milestuttle/randa-scoring-tool/README.md

 - ✅ MSL has 2-5 measures
 - ✅ MSL weights sum to 30%
 - ✅ All MSL measures have ratings
-- ✅ Calculations match Colorado's official scoring formulas
+- ✅ Calculations follow the 70:30 scoring methodology

 ## Development